-Bowen Theory is a soft-touch muscle relaxation technique that utilizes muscle “strumming”as a way to help the body remember how to heal itself.
-Bowen technique believes that turning your muscles’ off and on switches “reboots” their ability to relax and reset.
-Bowen theory believes the body can reset, repair and balance itself.
+Bowen Technique is a soft-touch muscle relaxation modality that utilizes muscle “strumming” as a way to help the body remember how to heal and balance itself.
+Bowen Technique is based in the belief that turning muscles on and off resets their ability to relax much like rebooting a computer.
 Clients report pain relief, improvement of function and recovery of energy.

 Bowen is based on the notion that gentle moves over precise points of the body can prompt the body’s innate ability to relieve pain, restriction and imbalance without the need for deep, manipulative or forceful treatment.
 Bowen theory calls for “moves” that send neurological impulses to the brain resulting in muscle relaxation and pain reduction.
 Such moves also can create electrical impulses to the nervous system that inform the body on how to regain normal movement in joints, muscles and tendons.
 Common results include relief of muscle spasms and increased blood and lymph flow.

-Bowen Theory calls for hands-on therapy that is applied using gentle pressure.
-Thumbs and fingers are used on precise points of the body to perform sets of moves that stimulate muscles and soft tissues.
+Bowen Technique is a gentle, subtle and relaxing hands-on therapy that uses thumbs and fingers to apply gentle pressure on precise points of the body to stimulate muscles and soft tissues.
 Unlike chiropractors, there is no manipulation or adjustment of hard tissue and no force is used.
-The Bowen therapy experience is gentle, subtle and relaxing.
-Bowen theory is commonly applied to:
+Bowen Technique is commonly applied to:

 - Back pain